mk-dev41/StreamFinder/README.md

-** Source code will be released later. **

 Download link: https://github.com/mk-dev41/StreamFinder/releases/download/v1.1/StreamFinder_Setup.exe

 StreamFinder V1.1

-- A professional desktop application to search and watch LowTierGod (Dale Wilson) streams by date.
-Built with Python and CustomTkinter.
+- A professional desktop application to search and watch LowTierGod streams by date. -

-System Requirements:
-- Windows 10 or later
-- Internet connection for streaming
-- 50 MB free disk space

 1. Download the latest release from the link above
 2. Run StreamFinder_Setup.exe (or extract the portable version)